 - Basement Cistern Capacity: 50,000-gallons of rainwater

-- Toilets and Urinals: 12 foam flush toilets and 4 waterless urinals use less water than one typical low-flow toilet
+- Toilets and Urinals: 12 foam flush toilets and 4 waterless urinals combined use less water than one typical low-flow toilet

 - NOTE: when the rainwater-to-drinking water system receives all required permits, the building will only use rainwater for all potable water needs